 Local museum & history

-Opened in 1984 and located in one of the most historic buildings in Gersau.
-The local museum is located in the "Old Town Hall" of the «altfryen Republik»" of 1745, once the smallest republic in the world.
+The local museum was opened in 1984 and is located in one of the most historic buildings in Gersau.
+It is located in the "Old Town Hall" of the «altfryen Republik»" of 1745, once the smallest republic in the world.

-• A permanent exhibition about the local writer Josef Maria Camenzind and about the musician and composer Benno Ammann.
+- About the domestic writer Josef Maria Camenzind and about the musician and composer Benno Ammann there is a permanent exhibition.

-• One room shows how silk came to Gersau.
+- One room shows how the silk came to Gersau.

 Opening hours